-21. For the 66 short term accommodation sites, provide and maintain adequate numbers of toilets, bathing and showering facilities for persons of both sexes (including disabled persons), and laundry facilities to the following specifications: Prior to the commencement of use of each stage as applicable. a) Sanitary conveniences and ablutionary facilities are to be located not more than 100 from any site and at least 6m from any site.
-Separate ablution facilities are to be provided for each gender;b) Laundry facilities are to include at least 1 set of twin tubs, 1 washing machine/washing boiler and 1 clothes hoist (or equivalent length of clothes line) for every 20 sites; c) Toilet facilities are to include at least 1 male and 1 female tribut sublets for every 7 sites leading has been as a site of the event of the even of t toilet cubicle for every 7 sites.
+21. .
+For the 66 short term accommodation sites, provide and maintain adequate numbers of toilets, bathing and showering facilities for persons of both sexes (including disabled persons), and laundry facilities to the following specifications: Prior comme use of as appli each stage a) Sanitary conveniences and ablutionary facilities are to be located not more than 100 from any site and at least 6m from any site.
+Separate ablution facilities are to be provided for each gender; b) Laundry facilities are to include at least 1 set of twin tubs, 1 washing machine/washing boiler and 1 clothes hoist (or equivalent length of clothes line) for every 20 sites; c) Toilet facilities are to include at least 1 male and 1 female toilet cubicle for every 7 sites.
 Individual toilets must be screened to provide absolute privacy to the user and fitted with inside locks.
 For every 4 female toilet cubicles 1 sanitary disposal unit is to be provided; and d) Shower facilities are to include at least 1 shower (or bath) for every 7 sites for males and at least 1 shower (or bath) for every 7 sites for females.
 Individual showers (baths) must be screened to provide absolute privacy to the user and fitted with inside locks.
 At least 1 hand wash basin is to be provided for every 4 shower (or bath) cubicles.
 Hot and cold reticulated water is to be provided to all showers and hand wash basins.
 Note : In order to satisfy this condition, additional facilities must be provided prior to the commencement of use of Stages 4 and 5 (in addition to existing amenities blocks A and B).